This article has been checked for horticultural accuracy by Oliver Parsons.

 Grow spindle in moist but well-drained soil in full sun.
-Prune out damaged, dead or crossing branches in late-winter to spring, and mulch annually with well-rotted manure, leaf mould or home-made compost.
+Prune out damaged, dead or crossing branches in late winter to spring, and mulch annually with well-rotted manure, leaf mould or homemade compost.

 Where to grow spindle

 Spindle tree is perfect for growing in a mixed border, woodland edge or front garden, in a position where you can make the most of its autumn colours.
-You can also grow it as a hedge, or as pat of a mixed native hedge with other species such as hawthorn and hazel.
+You can also grow it as a hedge, or as part of a mixed native hedge with other species such as hawthorn and hazel.
 Grow spindle in full sun to partial shade – those in sun have the best autumn colour.